Seven steps to protect your smartphone

 For the iPhone, Click here.

 For Android devices, click here.

 The second layer of security makes use of what is known as “Biometrics”.
 This is just another way of confirming your identity based upon your unique, physiological characteristics.
 Apple has made use of this, both from the standpoint of Fingerprint and Facial Recognition.
 These are known as “TouchID”, and “FaceID”, respectively.
-The following diagrams illustrate this:

 2. Download only those mobile apps from trusted sources:

 By this, we mean download only the mobile apps that you need from the Apple Store, Google Play, The Amazon AppStore, and the Windows Store from Microsoft.
 Of course, there are no 100% guarantees here either, but at least these vendors carefully scrutinize the apps first before they are uploaded onto their respective sites.
 Never, ever download a mobile app from a site that does not look authentic!!!
-Reading reviews of the mobile app before your download them is also helpful.
+Reading reviews of the mobile app before you download them is also helpful.
 Be careful about those apps which get control over your Smartphone (such as the GPS tracking ones).

 3. Stop online advertisers from tracking your movements:

 In order to avoid this from happening, never click on those pop-up ads which appear when you a visit a particular website.
 For details on how to avoid this from happening to you, click here.

 4. Make sure that your Smartphone has the Remote Wipe Function and that it is enabled: